Working in a foreign diplomatic mission or in an international organisation – how is your income taxed?

 The previous practice had been the contrary: if individuals received income from an organisation, it was included in the total on which the progressive income-tax rate depends.
 In addition, the previous practice also required that the Finnish health insurance contribution be paid if the employee was covered by the Finnish health insurance system.

-Check your tax decision for the 2020 taxable year to make sure that your wage income was treated as fully exemptible if you received it from the UN, a special organisation of the UN, or from another organisation or specialised agency.
-Apply for an adjustment of income taxes if necessary.
+Check your tax decision to make sure that your wage income was treated as fully exemptible if you received it from the UN, a special organisation of the UN, or from another organisation or specialised agency.

 Read more: Claim for adjustment of income tax